Skip to content

 Composite types

-There are several elements that will always be written across multiple lines.
+There are several elements that are always written across multiple lines.
 Aside from the ones we see most frequently (messages, enums, etc), this includes arrays, message literals, and adjacent strings.

 syntax = "proto3";